 Digital I/O and DAQ devices typically use the single-cycle timing response mode, meaning the device responds to an external signal by the next active sample clock edge.

-Devices that support the pipelined timing response mode, such as the NI PCIe-6536 and NI PCIe-6537, can respond to an external signal a few sample clock edges later.
+Devices that support the pipelined timing response mode, such as the PCIe-6536 and PCIe-6537, can respond to an external signal a few sample clock edges later.
 This mode uses a source-synchronous clock scheme, which simultaneously returns the clock and data to the acquiring device.
 With a source-synchronous data transfer, you can acquire and generate data at much higher rates than with single-cycle timing response mode.